260 Remington vs. 6.5 Creedmoor: Which Is Better for the Average Shooter?

 Reloading

-Most serious shooters love handloading because of the increased control of the entire process.
+Most serious shooters love handloading because of the increased control it gives them over the entire process.

-Both calibers are capable of being reloaded.
-There are plenty of information and supplies available to successfully handload either round.
+Both of these cartridges are capable of being reloaded.
+There are plenty of information and supplies available to successfully handload either.

 This category is a draw.